Trekking along Tasmania's Overland Track | Matt Horspool

 Organising your Overland Track permits

-You are required to have a permit pass when walking the Overland Track, however, Tasmanian Expeditions takes the hassle out of organising this with the permit and the Cradle-Mountain-St Clair National Park pass covered.
+You are required to have a permit pass when walking the Overland Track.
+Whether you join a guied walk or a self-guided trek, Tasmanian Expeditions takes the hassle out of organising this with the permit and the Cradle-Mountain-St Clair National Park pass covered.

 *Note: limited permits are available a day to trekkers on the track during the summer season (October to May) – 34 of which are for independent walkers.
 You can visit the Tasmania Parks and Wildlife Services website for the latest information.